davidelng/learn_kubernetes/README.md

 ClusterIP are meant to be accessed within the cluster, while NodePort and LoadBalancer are used when you expose a service to the outside world.
 ExternalName is used for DNS.

+Kubernetes automatically creates DNS for each service that can be used to route http traffic between services in the format `<service-name>.<namespace>.svc.cluster.local`

 ### Ingresses

 To expose applications to the outside world sometimes an Ingress object is used instead of a NodePort because it also allows you to host multiple services on the same IP or same port, terminate SSL and integrate with external DNS.